Cross-Multiplicative Coalescent Processes and Applications: Applications in minimal spanning trees

-It is important to observe that we are interested in the solution $\zeta_k(t)$ (as in (\ref{sol})) of the reduced system (\ref{reducedSmol}) of Smoluchowski coagulation equations as the hydrodynamic limit of ${\zeta_{k,n}(t) \over n}$ over the whole time interval $[0,\infty)$.
-The reason for considering $t \in [0,\infty)$ is based on mass conservation property in the Marcus-Lushnikov processes for all $t \geq 0$: While for the solution of (\ref{multSmol}), the mass is conserved only until $T_{gel}$, and $~\sum\limits_{k=1}^\infty k\zeta_k(t)<1~$ for $t>T_{gel}=1$.
-As we know, in the Erd\H{o}s-R\'enyi process, $T_{gel}$ corresponds to a time after which a single giant component emerges, and continues to absorb components of smaller size.
-The giant cluster dynamics is unobserved in (\ref{multSmol}), while the reduced Smoluchowski system (\ref{reducedSmol}) captures its influence on the dynamics of the smaller size clusters.
+Recall the function $\zeta_k$ in \eqref{eqn:solutionFlory} that solves \eqref{eqn:Flory}.
+As we know, in the Erd\H{o}s-R\'enyi process, the gelation time $T_{gel}=1$ of the Marcus-Lushnikov process with the multiplicative kernel corresponds to a time after which a single giant component emerges, and continues to absorb components of smaller size.
 Indeed, in \cite{ER60}, P. Erd\H{o}s and A. R\'enyi showed that the cycles are rare for a given fixed $t > 0$, and the clusters of size $k$ at time $t$ consist mainly of {\it isolated trees of order} $k$.
 Specifically, if $\tau_k$ denotes the number of isolated trees of order $k$, Theorem 4b in \cite{ER60} asserts that

 and